avrilcoghlan/LittleBookofRBioinformatics/src/chapter2.rst

     At what position (in base-pairs) in the genome is there the largest change in local GC content (approximate position is fine here)?
-    Compare the sliding window plots of GC content created using window sizes of 200 and 2000 nucleotides (see above).
+    Compare the sliding window plots of GC content created using window sizes of 200 and 2000 nucleotides.
 How does window size affect your ability to detect differences within the Dengue virus genome?